-If you have been injured, or become ill after being in a shop or eating and drinking in an airport café, through no fault of your own, you may be able to claim compensation for your suffering.
+If you have been injured, or become ill after being in a shop or eating and drinking in an airport café, through no fault of your own, you may be able to make Teesside International airport accident claims for compensation for your suffering.

 In the UK, all employers have a legal obligation to provide a safe working environment for all members of staff wherever possible.
 To do this, they need to have in place strict health and safety protocols, policies and procedures that reflect the requirements of the government guidelines set out in the Health and Safety At work Act 1974.

 There are numerous things an airport as an employer can put in place to ensure their employees’ safety as best they can, these include: